Anne, Princess Royal: Patronages

-Following the retirement of the Queen Mother in 1981, Anne was elected by graduates of the University of London as the Chancellor, and has been in the position since that year.
-She was president of BAFTA from 1973 to 2001.
-Throughout May 1996, Anne served as Her Majesty's High Commissioner to the General Assembly of the Church of Scotland, and held the post again in 2017.
-In 2007, she was appointed by the Queen as Grand Master of the Royal Victorian Order, a position her grandmother had also held.
-She is a Royal Fellow of the Royal Society and the Academy of Medical Sciences.
-Royal Fellows are members of the royal family who are recommended and elected by the Society's Council.
-The Royal Society as of 2022 has four Royal Fellows: Anne; William, Prince of Wales; Edward, Duke of Kent; and King Charles.
-She is the Academy of Medical Sciences' first Royal Fellow.
-Anne was elected Chancellor of the University of Edinburgh effective 31 March 2011, succeeding her father, who stepped down from the role in 2010.
-Likewise, she accepted in 2011 the roles of president of City and Guilds of London Institute, Master of the Corporation of Trinity House and president of the Royal Society of Arts, also in succession to her father.
-Anne has been the president of the Commonwealth Study Conference, an initiative founded by her father.
+Following the retirement of the Queen Mother in 1981, Anne was elected by graduates of the University of London as Chancellor, a position she has held since that year.
+She served as president of BAFTA from 1973 to 2001.
+Throughout May 1996, she served as Her Majesty's High Commissioner to the General Assembly of the Church of Scotland, and held the post again in 2017.
+In 2007, she was appointed by the Queen as Grand Master of the Royal Victorian Order, a role previously held by her grandmother.
+She is a Royal Fellow of both the Royal Society and the Academy of Medical Sciences, becoming the latter's first Royal Fellow.
+As of 2022, the Royal Society has four Royal Fellows: Anne; William, Prince of Wales; Edward, Duke of Kent; and King Charles.

+Anne was elected Chancellor of the University of Edinburgh with effect from 31 March 2011, succeeding her father, who stepped down in 2010.
+Also in 2011, she became president of City and Guilds of London Institute, Master of the Corporation of Trinity House, and president of the Royal Society of Arts, all in succession to her father.
+She has long served as president of the Commonwealth Study Conference, an initiative founded by him.
 In 2023, she succeeded the Duke of Kent as president of the Commonwealth War Graves Commission.